 Google Drive security is a big issue for K-12 IT teams, even before the unexpected move to remote learning and working.
-Now that monitoring data security, student safety, and student data privacy compliance just got a lot more difficult, IT managers need to seriously take stock of their ability to monitor, detect, and control risks in Google Drive—as well as their entire G Suite for Education environment.
+Now that monitoring data security, student safety, and student data privacy compliance just got a lot more difficult, IT managers need to seriously take stock of their ability to monitor, detect, and control risks in Google Drive—as well as their entire Google Workspace for Education environment.

 Remote learning and working makes this more difficult because there are account logins coming from many locations and devices.
 None of which are within the school’s network.